Skip to main content

 Overhead & Profit: When Your Claim Should Include O&P

-Ownership and Authority in Insurance Claims: Non-Standard Property Situations
+Ownership and Authority in Non-Standard Claim Situations

-Parametric Insurance: Fast Payouts, But Not a Replacement for Your Homeowner Policy
+Parametric Insurance: Fast Payouts, Not a Replacement

 Preferred Vendor Problems: When the Insurer Controls Your Repairs